EronWright/vagrant-mesos-cluster/README.md

 Run job succeeded.
 Submission id: driver-20160126173404-0001
 ```

-Open the Spark dispatcher's webui (at http://100.0.10.11/service/spark) and observe that the SparkPI driver was launched.
+1. Open the Spark dispatcher's webui (at http://100.0.10.11/service/spark) and observe that the SparkPI driver was launched.
+2. The driver program will register itself as a Mesos framework ("Spark Pi"), observable on the Mesos Frameworks page.
+Tasks will spawn soon thereafter.
+3. While the SparkPi driver is running, a web interface will exist at http://100.0.10.101:4040
+4. Once it finishes, look at the sandbox for the task labeled 'Driver for org.apache.spark.examples.SparkPi' to see the output.

 ## Deploying Docker containers

 Submitting a Docker container to run on the cluster is done by making a call to
 Marathon's REST API:

-First create a file, `ubuntu.json`, with the details of the Docker container that you want to run:
+First create a file, `hello.json`, with the details of the Docker container that you want to run:

 ```
 {